-164 IV.
+IV.
 Criteria Governing Evaluations of Permanent Faculty

-- 165 Reviews for retention, tenure, and promotion to associate professor are cumulative in the - 166 sense that the progress or growth of the faculty member since joining the faculty is a factor in - 167 evaluation.
-Generally, the evaluation of a probationary faculty member will take into account - all and only the activities and achievements since the initial probationary - 169 appointment.
-Reviews are comparative in the sense that the faculty member is evaluated - against the quality and effectiveness of performance of colleagues taking into account the - 171 broad range of activities in which different members of the faculty engage.
-Performance - 172 reviews for promotion to the rank of professor are similarly cumulative and comparative i.e., - 173 the progress or growth of faculty members while in their present rank is assessed against the - 174 quality and effectiveness of colleagues' performance, taking into account the broad range of - activities in which different members of the faculty engage.
-Except when applying for early - 176 promotion to the rank of professor, for a faculty member to receive promotion to the rank of - 177 professor, they shall demonstrate a level of achievement that is commensurate with that of - 178 other candidates recommended for promotion to the rank of professor, regardless of the - 179 number of years since earning tenure at Cal State LA. - 180 Permanent faculty members are evaluated on the basis of their performance in the following181 categories: - 182 A. Educational Performance - 183 B. Professional Achievement - 184 C. Contributions to the University. - 185 Of the three categories, category A normally shall have the greatest weight.
-In the case of a 186 faculty member who is appointed or elected to a non-teaching position, special consideration
+Reviews for retention, tenure, and promotion to associate professor are cumulative in the sense that the progress or growth of the faculty member since joining the faculty is a factor in evaluation.
+Generally, the evaluation of a probationary faculty member will take into account all and only the activities and achievements since the initial probationary appointment.
+Reviews are comparative in the sense that the faculty member is evaluated against the quality and effectiveness of performance of colleagues taking into account the broad range of activities in which different members of the faculty engage.
+Performance reviews for promotion to the rank of professor are similarly cumulative and comparative - i.e., the progress or growth of faculty members while in their present rank is assessed against the quality and effectiveness of colleagues' performance, taking into account the broad range of activities in which different members of the faculty engage.
+EXCEPT WHEN APPLYING FOR EARLY PROMOTION TO THE RANK OF PROFESSOR, FOR A FACULTY MEMBER TO RECEIVE PROMOTION TO THE RANK OF PROFESSOR, THEY SHALL DEMONSTRATE A LEVEL OF ACHIEVEMENT THAT IS COMMENSURATE WITH THAT OF OTHER CANDIDATES RECOMMENDED FOR PROMOTION TO THE RANK OF PROFESSOR, REGARDLESS OF THE NUMBER OF YEARS SINCE EARNING TENURE AT CAL STATE LA.

+Permanent faculty members are evaluated on the basis of their performance in the following categories:

+- A. Educational Performance

+- B. Professional Achievement

+- C. Contributions to the University.

+Of the three categories, category A normally shall have the greatest weight.
+In the case of a faculty member who is appointed or elected to a non-teaching position, special consideration shall be given to performance in that assignment.
+In such cases, a faculty member should consider preparing an individualized professional plan; the individualized professional plan is described in section V. B.